City of Monash: Museum of Australian Photography (MAPh)

-The Museum of Australian Photography (MAPh) collection has over 3,800 photographs reflecting the history and development of Australian photographic practice from the 19th century to today.
+The Museum of Australian Photography (MAPh) collection has over 4,500 Australian photographs in their collection, many of which are available to access online via their website.
+The photographs reflect the history and development of Australian photographic practice from the 19th century to today.
 The collection is diverse and includes many iconic images and the work of photographers recognised as nationally significant.
+The gallery building was designed by Harry Seidler and opened in 1990.